VijayRodrigues/EDA_HRA_Records_Spark_SQL/README.md

 ## 15. Job Level vs. Attrition
 - **Insight:**
   Employees in higher job levels might have lower attrition rates, as they may have more stability, benefits, and responsibilities.
 Analyzing **JobLevel** and **Attrition** could uncover patterns between seniority and retention.

+## 16. Role in Department and Attrition
+- **Insight:**
+  Certain departments may have specific roles that tend to experience higher attrition.
+By analyzing the **Role in Department**, you can identify departments or specific job roles that may need retention strategies.

+## 17. Shift Work and Attrition
+- **Insight:**
+  Employees working shifts (e.g., **NightShift**) may have different attrition patterns compared to day-shift workers.
+A deeper dive into **Shift** and **Attrition** could provide insights into whether shift work affects retention.

+## 18. Absence Frequency and Attrition
+- **Insight:**
+  Frequent absenteeism may be a precursor to employee attrition.
+By examining the **Absence** rates of employees who left the company, you can see if there’s a correlation between absenteeism and turnover.

+## 19. Relationship Between Years At Company and Attrition
+- **Insight:**
+  The longer employees stay at the company, the less likely they are to leave. **YearsAtCompany** could be a key feature to model attrition, where shorter tenures indicate a higher likelihood of leaving.

+## 20. Job Involvement and Attrition
+- **Insight:**
+  Employees who are highly involved in their jobs might be less likely to leave.
+Analyzing **JobInvolvement** against **Attrition** can help identify whether more engaged employees tend to stay longer in the company.

 ---